imwaykul/Photo-Collage-Analytic-Tool/README.md

 ### Rights

-All rights reserved to Instagram, this tool will not be used to produce analytics WITHOUT your permission.
+All rights reserved to Instagram, this tool will not be used to produce analytics without your permission.